 Presenting unprecedented challenges for people, governments, and businesses alike, if ever there was something that would put this concept to the test, this is it.

 The crucial test here presents brands with a question: how will you respond?
 And consumers are paying attention.
-Using our very latest COVID-19 research into 13 markets, released just this week and available in our hub, here’s what we know so far.
+Using our very latest COVID-19 research into 13 markets, available in our hub, here’s what we know so far.